Tanzu-Solutions-Engineering/spring-adsb/aircraftui/README.md

  - DONE Show aircraft positions from JSON URL
  - DONE Have an aircraft info section on the right showing the same data as a table
  - DONE Refresh JSON map every second
-- WIP More Aircraft Info
+- DONE More Aircraft Info
  - DONE Abstract out aircraft rest call to another component, and use withAircraftInfo
  - DONE cache: reload needed on fetch - BUG figure out why context update isn't updating components
  - DONE more user friendly aircraft codes (airline not codes)